Modern Slavery Act Statement

 Our Suppliers’ Obligations:

-We have implemented a Supplier Code of Conduct this year, which sets out our expectations and requirements of all our suppliers.
+We implemented a Supplier Code of Conduct in 2023, which sets out our expectations and requirements of all our suppliers.
 This includes a summary of the minimum levels of Workers Rights which our suppliers should adhere to; the principle of a reasonable wage; and commitments to fair working hours and avoiding forced labour.
 It also sets out our expectation that suppliers have reliable and sufficient safeguards to ensure modern slavery is identified and stopped when discovered either internally or externally in supply chains.

 Training